Thursday, February 16, 2017

 The Biblical account is, among other interpretations, a way of explaining how the land of Babylon got its name.
 The notes on this chapter in the New American Bible explain that Babel is “the Hebrew form of the name “Babylon”; the Babylonians interpreted their name for the city, Bab-ili, as “gate of god.”
 The Hebrew word balal, “he confused,” has a similar sound.”
 Accordingly, the Biblical account says that when the people had settled in the land of Shinar they decided to build a city and a great tower, which caused concern to God.

-Master of Margaret of York and Collaborators, Destruction of the Tower of Babel
++The Master of Margaret of York and Workshop, The Destruction

-Belgian (Bruges), 1473
+Flemish (Bruges), 1473

 Paris, Bibliotheque nationale de France

 MS Francais 66, fol.
-5
+5r

 Why God should be so upset by this tower is not stated.
 But, what is stated seems to suggest that, by wishing to create this tower and city, the people appear to be colluding in setting themselves up to rival God, “to be like gods” as the snake had tempted Adam and Eve (Genesis 3:5).
 In addition, by wishing to concentrate in the city they are refusing to move out to populate the earth, as God had instructed at the end of the Flood “Be fertile and multiply and fill the earth” (Genesis 9:1 and 7).
 Furthermore, it demonstrated an astonishing level of human pride, especially as it came shortly after the great Flood and showed the continuing force of Original Sin.
 So, to discourage them from further aggrandizing efforts and to achieve His commandment, He caused them to begin to speak differing languages, which resulted in their not being able to complete the building and into dispersing in different language groups all over the earth.5